Project Testing Interface: Python¶

 additional logic into the command section of that tox environment.
 Additional

-logic needed around releasenotes generation should go into reno.
+logic needed around release notes generation should go into reno.